ansermino/gitthis/README.md

 ## Usage
   Use `./git-this.sh MESSAGE` if running directly from script.
-  NOTE: Message argument should NOT be enclosed in quotes
+  Note: Message argument should NOT be enclosed in quotes.